-From the outset, Doddie has been driven to help fellow sufferers and seek ways to further research into this, as yet, incurable disease.
+In June 2017, Doddie Weir revealed he was suffering from Motor Neuron Disease.
+From the outset, Doddie has been driven to help fellow sufferers and seek ways to further research into this as yet incurable disease.

 to enable them to live as fulfilled a life as possible.